Where your Treasure Is: Planning for the Future

 None of us gets out of here alive, but we can all leave a legacy.
 That isn’t reserved for the wealthiest among us either.
 We provide for our favorite nonprofits in life, why would we stop at death?

-Retirement assets like IRAs, 401Ks and 403bs are a great way to do both.
+Retirement assets like IRAs are a great way to do both.

 If you are over 70 ½ years old, you can contribute up to $100,000 of the required minimum distribution (RMD) from your IRA directly to a charity (Qualified Charitable Distribution) and not pay any tax on that RMD.
 You don’t get a charitable deduction, but it is more advantageous to not have that amount in your taxable income.